US consumer prices increase steadily in January

 WASHINGTON: U.S. consumer prices rose moderately in January and underlying inflation remained benign as the pandemic continues to be a drag on the labor market and services industry.

-The Labor Department said on Wednesday its consumer price index increased 0.3per cent last month after climbing 0.4per cent in December.
-In the 12 months through January the CPI rose 1.4per cent after a similar gain in December.
+The Labor Department said on Wednesday its consumer price index increased 0.3per cent last month after climbing a revised 0.2per cent in December.
+In the 12 months through January the CPI rose 1.4per cent after gaining a revised 1.3per cent December.
 Economists polled by Reuters had forecast the CPI rising 0.3per cent and increasing 1.5per cent year-on-year.

+Prior to the revision, the CPI was previously reported to have increased 0.4per cent in December and advanced 1.4per cent year-on-year.

 (Reporting by Lucia Mutikani; Editing by Chizu Nomiyama)